 Cost: $5 for ages 18 and up; $2 for ages 6 to 17

 Location: Ticonderoga, New York

-What to do: Highlights include guided tours of the fort, musket and cannon firings, hands-on horticulture demonstrations in the garden, and soldiers' life programs on tailoring, shoemaking, etc. Check the calendar for larger-scale re-enactments, which occur throughout the year.
+What to do: Highlights include guided tours of the fort, musket and cannon firings, hands-on horticulture demonstrations in the garden, and soldiers' life programs on tailoring, shoemaking, and the like.
+Check the calendar for larger-scale re-enactments, which occur throughout the year.

 Location: Williamsburg, Virginia

 What to do: Explore Williamsburg's historic area on foot, stopping to chat with costumed townspeople and peeking into colonial homes and trade shops.
 Pricier tickets include tours of the Capitol and sprawling Governor's Palace.

 Cost: Starting at $25.99 for ages 12 and up; $12.49 for ages 6 to 12